Battle Jacks Beat Growlers 6-3, Win on the Road for the First Time

 - Battle Jacks Beat Growlers 6-3, Win on the Road for the First Time - Battle Creek Battle Jacks

-- Rivets Win at Home with a Final Score of 9-8 against the Kokomo Jackrabbits - Rockford Rivets

-- Rafters Walk-Off Woodchucks to Take Series Opener Saturday Night - Wisconsin Rapids Rafters
+- Turtle Creek Stadium to Host Labor Day Concert Series - Traverse City Pit Spitters

-- Rockers Conclude Road Trip with Second Game against Kingfish - Green Bay Rockers
+- Rockers Return Home to Take on Woodchucks - Green Bay Rockers

-- Dock Spiders' Bats Come Alive But Fall to Pit Spitters 14-8 - Fond du Lac Dock Spiders
+- Honkers Dairy Night "Cow Jersey" Auction this Week - Rochester Honkers

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.